-We are a community for people, place and planet under a shared roof in Norwich
+We are a community for people, place and purpose under a shared roof in Norwich

 By sharing space we also share our ideas, expertise, equipment and costs.